Amoralpa11/SBI-project/README.md

 attempt to add as many interactions as each chain forming the macro-complex at that stage can.

-By doing so we will start with all the different chains the user has found in the input and recursively build on top of them.
+By doing so we start with all the different chains the user has found in the input and recursively add chains on top of them.
 Each node of the recursive tree has an identifier indicating the interactions occuring at that stage, this identifier is saved for further usage.
 This identifier enables us to assess if a macro-complex at a specific node has already been processed in a previous node and, therefore,